gregorFeigel/SwiftyShellScript/README.md

 ### Export the rendered script

 Export the rendered script to a new path.
-With the option .force and .sensitive you can decide if the export task should overwrite the file if its already existing or not.
-By default it is set to .sensitive.
+With the options .force and .sensitive you can decide whether the export job should overwrite the file, if it already exists or not.
+It is set to .sensitive by default.

 ```swift
 let script = shellScriptRenderer("/Users/admin/Documents/test.sh")